Hormone Therapy Safe In Early Menopause

-Women entering menopause should not worry about hormone replacement therapy – despite a highly publicized study that put off many woman from the drugs.
+Women entering menopause should not worry about hormone replacement therapy – despite a highly publicized study that puts off many women from the drugs.

-HRT was popular until 2002 when a Women’s Health Initiative study suggested it could raise the risk not only of breast and ovarian cancer, but also strokes and other serious conditions.
+Hormone therapy was popular until 2002 when Women’s Health Initiative study suggested it could raise the risk not only of breast and ovarian cancer, but also strokes and other serious conditions.

 The message is that each woman should discuss her general health and risk factors such as family history…with her doctor, but generally healthy women entering the menopause should not have fears.